 Step 7: Apply when your houseplants need watering or more seldom than that.

-Fast Fertilizer Recipe
+Fast Acting Plant Food Recipe

 Can’t wait several weeks to make your plant food?
 That’s okay.
 This next recipe will take up much less of your time.
 Here’s how to get started.